tekumara/notes/github-cli.md

 ## Authenticate Git with your GitHub credentials

 During authentication you'll be asked `Authenticate Git with your GitHub credentials`?

-[This feature](https://github.com/cli/cli/pull/2449) generates a password, and stores it in the default git credential helper, eg: `credential-osxkeychain` on Mac, which stores the token as a keychain item named after the hostname, eg: `github.com`
+[This feature](https://github.com/cli/cli/pull/2449) generates a oauth token, and stores it in the default git credential helper, eg: on Mac this is `credential-osxkeychain` which stores the token as a keychain item named after the hostname, eg: `github.com`

 ## GitHub CLI as git credential helper